Konfekt/vim-langtool/README.md

 :LangTool
 ```

-populates the location-list with all grammar mistakes found by [LanguageTool](https://languagetool.org/);
+populates the location-list with all grammar mistakes found by [LanguageTool](https://languagetool.org/).
-these can then be jumped to by the normal mode mappings `[g` and `]g` (where `g` stands for `G`rammar mistake).
+The (location-list) window that lists them can then be opened by `:lwindow` and they can be jumped to by `:lN` respectively `:lp`.
-The location-list window that lists them can then be opened by `:lwindow`.
+(Have a look at [vim-unimpaired](https://github.com/tpope/vim-unimpaired) to use convenient mappings instead).

-To run `LanguageTool` the in the background by Vim's job feature, instead of `:lmake`, it will use a custom `:Make` command such as
+`LanguageTool` runs in the background by Vim's job feature, provided a custom `:Make` command such as

 - that of [vim-dispatch](https://github.com/tpope/vim-dispatch) or
 - with [AsyncRun](https://github.com/skywind3000/asyncrun.vim/) installed (see also [Hints](#hints) below),